Energy Systems Integration Facility

 NREL's multistory Energy Systems Integration Facility (ESIF) provides laboratory and office space for approximately 200 NREL researchers and support staff.
 The 182,500-ft2 building houses research to overcome challenges related to the interconnection of distributed energy systems and the integration of renewable energy technologies into the electricity grid.

 Explore the interactive graphic below to learn about the ESIF's laboratories and capabilities.
-Click on the numbered areas to find current photos of the facility under construction with brief descriptions and links to fact sheets with more detailed specifications.
+Click on the numbered areas to find videos or photos of the facility with brief descriptions and links to fact sheets with more detailed specifications.

 Power Systems Integration Laboratory